Overview

 In the early 19th century, Thomas Bruce, the 7th Earl of Elgin (widely known as 'Elgin') removed parts and sculptures from all of the structures of the Acropolis - i.e. from the Parthenon, the Erectheion, the temple of Athena Nike, and the Propylaea, causing the most significant damage to the Parthenon.

-Since then, the Parthenon sculptures have been scattered into pieces, at different locations, mostly in London.
-And, today, they continue to be far from the Acropolis and from each other.
+Since then, the Parthenon sculptures have been scattered into pieces, at different locations, mostly in London, where they are still kept today.

 Which sculptures were removed from the Acropolis?
 See the list: